Out & About in South Edinburgh

 We couldn’t have done it without the young people who came along to help out and we really appreciate all the efforts the local community made.
 Thanks also to the Goodtrees Neighbourhood Centre and Edinburgh Police Division who supported us.

-” I feel really amazing after the class, like a weight has been lifted off me completely and I can just get on with my day with a spring in my step.”
+One participant said:” I feel really amazing after the class, like a weight has been lifted off me completely and I can just get on with my day with a spring in my step.”

-” Engaging with exercises in a mindful way lets you absorb yourself in the class and you just put everything else on hold.
+Another said: ” Engaging with exercises in a mindful way lets you absorb yourself in the class and you just put everything else on hold.
 The instructor was really calming and checked to see who had mobility issues or injuries, so I felt well looked after from the start.”

 The classes are facilitated by the fantastic Yoga Health Edinburgh and are suitable for beginners who might never have engaged with yoga before, so it’s full of like minded people of all abilities so you won’t feel like its a competition to stretch the furthest, in fact nothing could be farther from the truth.
 It’s about engaging with your body so you mind can focus on the task of helping you relax, why not give it go yourself?